evanjschmitt/N315/week12/README.md

-# This is a MVC Example
+# This is a Looping JSON Example

+Completed on 11/18/24